jkrescue/jk_README_demo/VIV/README.md

 **Install PaddlePaddle**

-The PaddlePaddle development version is required, and user can choose the appropriate version based on simulating platform(such as in linux os and cuda10.1 platform, `python -m pip install paddlepaddle-gpu==0.0.0.post101 -f https://www.paddlepaddle.org.cn/whl/linux/gpu/develop.html` can be used for installing) on the [PaddlePaddle](https://www.paddlepaddle.org.cn/install/quick?docurl=/documentation/docs/zh/develop/install/pip/linux-pip.html)
+The PaddlePaddle development version need to be installed in this problem.
+User can choose the appropriate version based on simulating platform (such as in linux os and cuda10.1 platform, `python -m pip install paddlepaddle-gpu==0.0.0.post101 -f https://www.paddlepaddle.org.cn/whl/linux/gpu/develop.html` can be used for installing) on the [PaddlePaddle](https://www.paddlepaddle.org.cn/install/quick?docurl=/documentation/docs/zh/develop/install/pip/linux-pip.html)

 **Download PaddleScience code**

    - Confirm working directory

-   - Downlaod paddlescience code from  [github](https://github.com/PaddlePaddle/PaddleScience), git clone is also worked by the following code:
+   - Downlaod paddlescience code from  [github](https://github.com/PaddlePaddle/PaddleScience), git clone also works by the following code:

     git clone https://github.com/PaddlePaddle/PaddleScience.git